.png)

 “It’s complicated.”
 I sighed.

-My lips tried to smile reassuringly at him.
-“Ever since Azul's big summer hit, he's been the label’s number one ukulele star.
+My lips tried to smile reassuringly.
+“Ever since Azul's big summer hit, he's been the label’s number one star, not just in ukulele.
 So, they want to promote us together.
 And they’d like us to ‘conveniently’ get back together for the festival.
 Apparently, romance sells.”

-A grimace crossed over Louis’s facial features.
+A grimace crossed over Louis’ facial features.
 He’d been pushed around more than his share when he was starting out in his career as a Black jazz musician.
 He’d told me all about his experiences and how important it was for me to ‘stand up’ for myself.
-Louis had broken into the world of jazz music when playing the ukulele wasn’t a very popular instrument to play.
-And Louis had been an enormous influence on my music, teaching me most everything I knew about jazz music.
-My education came from lying around on our family’s shag carpet and listening to the jazz greats on vinyl while he talked about music theory and music history.
+Louis had broken into the world of jazz music when playing the ukulele wasn’t a very popular instrumental choice.
+Louis had been an enormous influence on my music, teaching me most everything I knew, especially jazz.
+He’d never missed a video call opportunity to teach me new jazz chords.
+And my musical education came from lying around on our family’s shag carpet and listening to the jazz greats on vinyl while he talked about music theory and music history.
 The real story behind the music.
-And he never missed a video call opportunity to teach me new jazz chords on the ukelele.

 “No,” he said firmly.
 “I don’t want you anywhere near that guy.
-It’s bad enough you have to do this music festival.
+It’s bad enough you have to do the music festival.
 No.” Louis’ veins began protruding slightly in his forearms.
-He was the only one I’d confided in about the truth behind my ‘glamorous relationship.’
+He was the only one I’d confided in about the truth behind my ‘glamorous relationship’ with the ukulele star.

-My eyes shyly looked over to him.
-I hated feeling like I didn’t have any control with my label, especially regarding my own music.
-“It’s just one, long weekend.
+My eyes shyly looked over at him.
+I hated feeling like I didn’t have any control with my label, especially regarding my music.
+“It’s just one long weekend.
 I need this contract.
 I can’t make it on my own.”

 “No.” His jaw tightened.
 Water started blurring my vision and the vulnerability I felt was pushing me toward the edge.
 A heavy tightness taking over my chest.
 The familiar darkness clouded me.
 He softened and reached for my hand.
 “No, Luna.
-Together we will find a way.”
+Together, we will find another way.
+One that’s safe for you.”

 Luna- Age 32